ATacoDev/SE-320/Design Document.md

 ## Conclusion
 - Overall, we plan to cater our design to kids, who will be the majority of our users.
 We are going for a simple design and also will use language that is easy to understand.
 Each deliverable will build off of each other as we continue.
+In the future we would like to add additional games as well as cosmetics that will hold the users attention for longer periods of time.
+This is due to the main issue of having replayability with our game, and having a game that the kids will want to play again and again.